Phil Bogle: Montreal Alouettes

 On February 18, 2009, the Montreal Alouettes signed Bogle to a one-year deal with an option for a second year.
 He was released on June 16, 2009.

 Dallas Vigilantes

 Bogle signed with the Dallas Vigilantes on January 8, 2010.

+Post-playing career

+Bogle later served as an assistant head coach and general manager for the Soul.

 Personal

 Bogle is the son of Glen Bogle.
 He has one brother named Conroy and four sisters named Keesha, Shannon, Yolanda and Julisha.
 During the offseason, he resides in Port St. Lucie, Florida.